-If a compact disc is playing when the FM-AM button is pressed, the compact disc will automatically be turned off and the last radio station played will come on.
+If a compact disc is playing when the FM·AM button is pressed, the compact disc will automatically be turned off and the last radio station played will come on.
 The FM stereo indicator STEREO will illuminate during FM stereo reception.
 When the stereo broadcast signal is weak, the radio will automatically change from stereo to monaural reception.

-SAT band select:
+XM band select:

-Pressing the SAT button will change the band as follows:
+Press the XM button to change the band as follows:

-$XM1^ \rightarrow XM2^ \rightarrow XM3^ \rightarrow XM1$ (satellite, if so equipped)
+$XM1^{} \rightarrow XM2^{} \rightarrow XM3^{} \rightarrow XM1$ (satellite, if so equipped)

-When the SAT button is pressed while the ignition switch is in the ACC or ON position, the radio will come on at the station last played.
+When the XM button is pressed while the ignition switch is in the ACC or ON position, the radio will come on at the station last played.

-The last station played will also come on when the VOL/ON-OFF control knob is pressed ON.
+The last station played will also come on when the VOL/ON·OFF control knob is pressed ON.

-When the SAT button is pressed, the satellite radio reception will not be available unless an optional satellite receiver and antenna are installed and an XM® satellite radio service subscription is active.
-Satellite radio is not available in Alaska, Hawaii and Guam,
+\When the XM button is pressed, the satellite radio reception will not be available unless an optional satellite receiver and antenna are installed and an XM® satellite radio service subscription is active.
+Satellite radio is not available in Alaska, Hawaii and Guam.

-If a compact disc is playing when the SAT button is pressed, the compact disc will automatically be turned off and the last radio station played will come on.
+If a compact disc is playing when the XM button is pressed, the compact disc will automatically be turned off and the last radio station played will come on.